 To develop te reo Māori, it's important to hear, read and use the language in a variety of contexts and situations.

-This page provides an overview of technologies and apps that can be used to build students' te reo Māori.
+This page provides an overview of technologies and apps that can be used to build students' capability in te reo Māori.